Sandworm (installation)

-Casagrande describes the work as “weak architecture” – a human-made structure that wishes to become part of nature through flexibility and organic presence.
+Casagrande describes the work as "weak architecture" – a human-made structure that wishes to become part of nature through flexibility and organic presence.
 The visitors are describing the Sandworm as a willow cathedral finely tuned to celebrate the site specific conditions of the Wenduine tidal beaches.
-As one visitor, Peter Beyen, puts it: “The artist believes that architectural control goes against nature and thus also against architecture… To the Finnish artist Marco Casagrande designing is not sufficient.
+As one visitor, Peter Beyen, puts it: "The artist believes that architectural control goes against nature and thus also against architecture… To the Finnish artist Marco Casagrande designing is not sufficient.
 Design should not replace reality.
-The building must grow out of the location, it must react to its environment, it must be a reflection of life and also be itself, as every other living being.”
-Casagrande believes that the built human environment should be a mediator between human nature and nature itself.
-To be part of this, man must be weak.
+The building must grow out of the location, it must react to its environment, it must be a reflection of life and also be itself, as every other living being."
+According to Peter Beyen, Casagrande "believes that the built human environment should be a mediator between human nature and nature itself.
+To be part of this, man must be weak".